scerioli/Global-Preferences-Survey/Article/Article.md

 This study reproduces the results of the article @FH and partially its supplementary material.

-Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and these differences concerning the economic behaviors (such risk taking, patience, or altruism, for instance) are being studied both in economics and in psychology. *we need a citation here*
+Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and the differences concerning the economic behaviors (such risk taking, patience, or altruism, for instance) are being studied both in economics and in psychology. *we need a citation here*

-One of the problems common for many experiments in social sciences is the lack of large and heterogeneous data-sets that can be used to check for such differences reducing some of the bias induced, for example, by having students or specific sets of people interviewed.
+One of the problems common for many experiments in social sciences is the lack of large and heterogeneous data-sets that can be used to check for such differences reducing some of the bias induced, for example, by having students or specific sets of people interviewed for the study.

-In the Gallup World Poll 2012 there was included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world, that aimed to fill this gap: Covering almost 90% of the world population representation, with each Country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk taking, negative and positive reciprocity, and trust.
+The Gallup World Poll 2012 included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world, that aimed to fill this gap: Covering almost 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk taking, negative and positive reciprocity, and trust.

 The data-set provides a unique insight in the economic preferences of a heterogeneous amount of people.
 The original study published in the Quarterly Journal of Economics [@QJE_Falk, 133 (4) pp. 1645-1692] focused on more general questions about the economic preferences distributions in different countries, trying to explore different covariates from the Gallup World Poll.
 While, the subsequent article, replicated in this work, focused specifically on the gender differences arising from the previous study.